 Number 7: Reindeer

-Dashers, Dancer and their reindeer colleagues are specially equipped to handle dark, frigid Arctic winters thanks to unique nose structure that warms air on the way to their lungs, insulating fur, wide hooves for walking on snow, and an ability to detect lichen and plants buried under the white stuff.
+Dashers, Dancer and their reindeer colleagues are specially equipped to handle dark, frigid Arctic winters thanks to a unique nose structure that warms air on the way to their lungs, insulating fur, wide hooves for walking on snow, and an ability to detect lichen and plants buried under the white stuff.
 During winter, their digestive systems even adapt so they can glean more nutrients from the low-quality forage available until abundant summer foods return.
 Santa’s helpers seem quite content drifting through the winter wonderlands they call home.

 Number 6: Stoat